 Following the 2012 season, Hyde was named the recipient of the Tatum-Woodson Defensive Back of the Year in the Big Ten Conference, earning first-team All-Big Ten honors.
-Hyde was selected by Green Bay in the fifth round of the NFL Draft and has had six very productive seasons in the NFL with Green Bay and Buffalo.
+Hyde was selected by Green Bay in the fifth round of the NFL Draft and has had seven very productive seasons in the NFL with Green Bay and Buffalo.

 Iowa’s secondary in 2011 was led by senior Shaun Prater, who earned first-team All-Big Ten honors for the second straight season, while Hyde earned second team honors.
 Over the past 11 seasons, Iowa ranks among the national leaders with 181 interceptions.
 Prater was selected by Cincinnati in the fifth round of the 2012 NFL Draft, while Jordan Bernstine was selected by Washington in the seventh round.

 The defensive secondary played a key role in Iowa’s success in 2010.
 Iowa was second in the Big Ten in pass efficiency defense (115.1) and interceptions (19).
 Iowa tied for 11th in the nation in interceptions, returning four thefts for touchdowns.
 Prater and safety Tyler Sash were both named first-team All-Big Ten, while Brett Greenwood earned second team honors and Hyde was honorable mention.

 Sash started the final 34 games of his career and ranks fifth in career interceptions.
 He declared for the NFL following his junior season in 2010 and was a sixth round selection of the New York Giants.
 Sash earned a Super Bowl ring in his rookie season with the Giants in 2011.